 • Develop uneven wear on remaining teeth

-Over time, this can affect your overall nutrition and digestion.
+Over time, this can impact your nutrition and digestion.

 5. Changes in Speech